FerreroJeremy/movie-radar-chart/README.md

 # Movie Radar Chart

-**Movie Radar Chart is an ethically and objectively film rating system.**
+**Movie Radar Chart is an ethical and objective film rating system.**

 The project was developed for the 2018 “La Fête du Cinéma” contest (a French cinema festival) in partnership with the Association française du cinéma d'animation (AFCA).
 Pull requests, feedbacks and suggestions are welcome!